edplatform-startup/backend/docs/api.md

   - 200 OK → `{ "status": "ok" }`

 -### GET /courses
-- Purpose: Retrieve generated study plans saved for a user or fetch a specific plan.
-- Query parameters:
   - `userId` (string) – Required to list a user's courses.
 Also required when requesting a specific `courseId`.
   - `courseId` (string, optional) – UUID of a specific course.
 Must belong to the provided `userId`.
-- Behavior:
   - When only `userId` is supplied, returns all of that user's courses ordered by `created_at` descending.
   - When both `userId` and `courseId` are supplied, returns that single course if it belongs to the user; otherwise 404.
-- Success responses share the `Course` shape below.
   - 200 OK (collection)
     ```json
     {